devsecops-workshop/workshop-guide/content/2.1-prepare-cluster/_index.md

 ## Integrate Quay as Registry into OpenShift

-To synchronize the internal default OpenShift Registry with the Quay Registry, **Quay Bridge** is used.
+To synchronize the internal default OpenShift Registry with the Quay Registry, the **Quay Bridge** is used.
 Now we need to create a new Organization in **Quay**:

 - To access the **Quay** Portal make sure you are in the `quay` Project
 - Go to **Networking->Routes**, access the Quay portal using the URL of the first route (`quay-quay`)